platformsh/platformsh-docs/README.md

 > **Note:**
 >
-> If you receive an error about the Webpack CLI missing, you will need to install it on your local machine:
+> If you receive an error about missing the Webpack CLI, you need to install it on your local machine:
 >
 > ```bash
 > npm install webpack-cli -g
 > ```

-Then update the Meilisearch server:
+Then update the MeiliSearch server:

 ```bash
 cd ../search